-The following table presents summary financial and other data for CCH II and its subsidiaries and has been derived from the audited consolidated financial statements of CCH II and its subsidiaries for the three years ended December 31, 2005 and the unaudited consolidated financial statements of CCH II and its subsidiaries for the three months ended March 31, 2006.
+The following table presents summary financial and other data for CCH II and its subsidiaries and has been derived from the audited consolidated financial statements of CCH II and its subsidiaries for the three years ended December 31, 2005.
 The pro forma data set forth below represent our unaudited pro forma consolidated financial statements after giving effect to the following transactions as if they occurred on January 1 of the respective period for the statement of operations data and other financial data and as of the last day of the respective period for the operating data:

-- (1) the repayment in February 2005 of \$530 million of borrowings under the Charter Operating revolving credit facility with net proceeds from the issuance and sale of the CCO Holdings senior floating rate notes in December 2004, which were included in our cash balance at December 31, 2004; - (2) the redemption of all of CC V Holdings, LLC's outstanding 11.875% senior discount notes due 2008 with cash on hand in March 2005; - (3) the issuance and sale of \$300 million of CCO Holdings 83/4% senior notes in August 2005; and - (4) the issuance and sale of \$450 million of original notes in January 2006 and the use of such proceeds to pay down credit facilities.
+- (1) the repayment of \$530 million of borrowings under the Charter Operating revolving credit facility with net proceeds from the issuance and sale of the CCO Holdings senior floating rate notes in December 2004, which were included in our cash balance at December 31, 2004; - (2) the redemption of all of CC V Holdings, LLC's outstanding 11.875% senior discount notes due 2008 with cash on hand in March 2005; - (3) the issuance and sale of \$300 million of CCO Holdings 83/4% senior notes in August 2005; and - (4) the issuance and sale of \$450 million of original notes in January 2006 and the use of such proceeds to pay down credit facilities.